bitjson/hivemind/doc/gitian-building.md

 - [KVM](http://www.linux-kvm.org/page/Main_Page)
 - [LXC](https://linuxcontainers.org/), see also [Gitian host docker container](https://github.com/gdm85/tenku/tree/master/docker/gitian-bitcoin-host/README.md).

-You can also install gitian on actual hardware instead of using virtualization.
+You can also install Gitian on actual hardware instead of using virtualization.

 Create a new VirtualBox VM
 ---------------------------